openvinotoolkit/open_model_zoo/demos/smartlab_demo/python/README.md

 Object detection uses two models for each view to detect large object and small objects, respectively.
 The following pre-trained models are delivered with the product:

-* `smartlab-action-recognition-encoder-0001` + `smartlab-action-recognition-decoder-0001`, which are models for identifying actions 2 actions of smartlab (adjust_rider, put_take).

 * `i3d-rgb-tf` + `smartlab-sequence-modelling-0001`, which are other models for identifying actions 2 actions of smartlab (adjust_rider, put_take).

 * `smartlab-object-detection-0001` + `smartlab-object-detection-0002` + `smartlab-object-detection-0003` + `smartlab-object-detection-0004`, which are models for detecting smartlab objects (10 objects).
 They detect balance, weights, tweezers, box, battery, tray, ruler, rider, scale, hand.